 CVS and Walgreens to start selling abortion pills this month

-CVS and Walgreens, the two largest pharmacy chains in the U.S., will start selling abortion bills as soon as this month, the companies said Friday.
+CVS and Walgreens, the two largest pharmacy chains in the U.S., will start selling abortion pills as soon as this month, the companies said Friday.

 Access to the drug mifepristone, commonly known as the abortion pill, will require a prescription.
 The FDA approved mifepristone for abortions in 2000, deeming it a safe and effective way to terminate an unwanted pregnancy.